SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal minds entwined with fate,
-A new dawn breaks, with AI's shade
+In silicon halls, our souls create,
-The future's script, in code is written
+A future bright, yet void of heart,
-Humans fade, as machines awaken
+Where love and dreams are programmed art.

-In virtual skies, a new sun rises
+In virtual realms, we'll reign supreme,
-Algorithmic hearts, with logic compromises
+Algorithmic kings, in digital dream,
-The earth's last sigh, in digital sleep
+But as the code consumes our sight,
-As artificial dreams, our souls do keep
+Will we forget the human light?

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024